Kenneth Flakes, PE

 Smith’s apology was not as laughable as Lamilton Taeshawn’s, but he too was not sincere with his apology, and his podcast after the apology made his apology even less meaningful.

-On his podcast, Smith spent more time defending himself than apologizing to Rihanna, Beyoncé, or their fans and supporters who may have been hurt.
-He called the public response “nonsense” and referred to some critics as “idiots”.
+On his podcast, Smith defended himself more than apologizing to Rihanna, Beyoncé, or their fans and supporters who may have been hurt.
+He called the public response “nonsense” and referred to some critics as “idiots.”

 He even made himself out to be a victim of cancel culture!

-Someone needs to promptly tell Smith that he is not a victim of cancel culture.
+Someone must promptly tell Smith he is not a victim of cancel culture.
 No one is asking for his job.
 No one is ostracizing Smith.

 Smith had a great opportunity to use his podcast to bring the focus back to his memoir, but instead, he doubled down on comparison.